FIA GT1 World Championship: Results

 Six manufacturers were represented in the inaugural season of FIA GT1, with Chevrolet, Maserati, and Aston Martin retaining the grandfathered Corvette C6.
 R, MC12, and DBR9 cars they had respectively utilized in the FIA GT series.
 Ford, Nissan, and Lamborghini all brought new or modified vehicles developed specifically for FIA GT1: the Ford GT1, Nissan GT-R, and Lamborghini Murciélago R-SV.

 After the qualifying race on 5 December 2010, the champions of the 2010 season were crowned at the San Luis street circuit in Argentina.
 Michael Bartels and Andrea Bertolini, three-time FIA GT Champions, clinched the Drivers' Championship while their Vitaphone Racing Team clinched the Teams' Championship.
 Aston Martin earned the SRO Trophy for Manufacturers.
 In 2011, the defending champions did not return and Maserati was no longer represented, leaving a field of 18 cars from five manufacturers.
 The series visited China for the first time, for two rounds.
 Germans Michael Krumm and Lucas Luhr, of the JR Motorsports team, won the year's Drivers' Championship in the penultimate race of the season, while Hexis AMR (Aston Martin) won the Teams' title in the final race of the year.
+In 2012 Germans Marc Basseng and Markus Winkelhock, of the All-Inkl.com Münnich Motorsport team (Mercedes-Benz), won the year's Drivers' Championship and this team also won the Teams' title.